seanbao/mnemonas/docs/docker-deployment.en.md

 `./scripts/docker-quickstart.sh --start` waits for `http://127.0.0.1:<port>/health` by default.
 If Compose startup fails or the health check times out, the script prints the matching `docker compose ps` or `docker compose logs --tail 100 mnemonas` diagnostic command.
 For a remote Docker context, SSH tunnel, or another environment where the host cannot reach the published port locally, pass `--skip-health-check`; then verify service state with `docker compose ps`, `docker compose logs --tail 100 mnemonas`, or the reachable `/health` endpoint.

-After the health check passes, quickstart reports whether `<MNEMONAS_DATA_DIR>/.mnemonas/initial-password.txt` exists, but it does not print the password.
+After the health check passes, quickstart derives the `initial-password.txt` location from the existing `config.toml`.
+When the path is under the container `/data` mount, it reports the corresponding host path and includes a `cat` command in the next steps.
+When the path is outside `/data`, it reports the container path and includes a `docker compose exec` read command.
+The script does not print the password.
 Existing deployments may have removed that file after the first login; a new deployment without that file should be investigated through the container logs.

 Verify: